 This leads to a side effect of methotrexate called folate deficiency.
 Your doctor may suggest you take a folic acid supplement, which is a manufactured form of folate.

 Folate is a B vitamin that has a role in many important functions in your body.
-It helps your body make new red blood cells and other healthy cells.
-It’s also necessary for DNA repair.
+It helps your body make new red blood cells (RBCs) and other healthy cells.
+It’s also necessary for DNA growth and repair.